I may get paid commission for purchases made after clicking a link in this post.

 You don’t necessarily have to be too specific at this stage – just a general idea.
 You can focus on more specific planning later.

 So, for example, if you have a food blog, your 4 Christmas posts could be – a turkey recipe, a sprouts recipe, a Christmas dessert recipe and a party nibbles recipe.

 Or, if you have a home decor blog, your 2 Easter posts could be a general one about decorating your home for Easter and a more specific one about creating an Easter themed floral centrepiece.

-And if you are planning the launch of your Pinterest course in September, your 3 supporting blog posts could be a beginner’s guide to Pinterest, a 10 top tips for Pinterest post and a post about using Tailwind to schedule to Pinterest.
-Each of these posts could include a content upgrade designed to encourage people to subscribe to your email newsletter (and so filling your email list with exactly the right kind of people to buy your product when you launch it!).
+And, if you are planning the launch of your Pinterest course in September, your 3 supporting blog posts could be a beginner’s guide to Pinterest, a 10 top tips for Pinterest post and a post about using Tailwind to schedule to Pinterest.
+Each of these posts could include a highly relevant opt-in offer designed to encourage people to subscribe to your email newsletter (and so filling your email list with exactly the right kind of people to buy your product when you launch it!).

 Finally, you need to take these fixed date content plans and write them against the appropriate date on your content plan.

 Step 5: Add in any other important content

 Next, you need to consider any other important content you need to schedule into 2023.
 Sometimes we have content that we know is important to write but doesn’t have a fixed date.

 For example, perhaps you have identified through your goal setting process for 2023 that you want to make more money from affiliate sales this year and to accomplish that goal you are planning to write 6 new posts in 2023 which each focus on encouraging readers to buy the product you recommend (and are an affiliate for).
 If this is the case, you should plan these 6 affiliate posts into your content plan first to ensure they get written!